-11.6 Water Colour
+11.6 Water Color

-Some OBS users have been concerned that colour from dissolved substances in water samples, not coloured particles discussed in Section 11.5, IR Reflectivity-Sediment Colour (p.
-26), produces erroneously low turbidity measurements.
-Although organic and inorganic IR-absorbing dissolved matter has visible colour, its effect on OBS measurements is small unless the coloured compounds are strongly absorbing at the OBS wavelength (850 nm) and are present in high concentrations.
-Only effluents from mine-tailings produce enough colour to absorb measurable IR.
-In river, estuary, and ocean environments concentrations of coloured materials are too low by at least a factor of ten to produce significant errors.
+Some OBS users have been concerned that color from dissolved substances in water samples, not colored particles discussed in Section 11.5, IR Reflectivity- Sediment Color, produces erroneously low turbidity measurements.
+Although organic and inorganic IR-absorbing dissolved matter has visible color, its effect on OBS measurements is small unless the colored compounds are strongly absorbing at the OBS wavelength (850 nm) and are present in high concentrations.
+Only effluents from mine-tailings produce enough color to absorb measurable IR.
+In river, estuary, and ocean environments concentrations of colored materials are too low by at least a factor of ten to produce significant errors.